An Historical Perspective of

 ELCL opened its doors on November 1, 1999 and, despite its small size (4,500 square feet), it became an important element of the East Lake community.
 An expansion study in 2010 resulted in the funding of a small addition that included a Community Room and several staff offices, adding 1,900 square feet to the existing building.

 In 2016, the library received a $1,000,000 state budget appropriation to expand the library by another 2,500 square feet.
 Soaring construction costs were offset by fundraising efforts and the generosity of community donors.
 Groundbreaking took place on November 24th, 2017, and despite several delays and setbacks, the official Grand Reopening took place on January 20th, 2019.
-As the library moves forward, a new Strategic Plan for 2019-2022 is being developed, and efforts continue for funding to add more space, parking, and enhancements to this community library.
+A much-needed front lot was added in June 2019 with approval of BP Settlement funds from Pinellas County; this helped to alleviate parking issues and assist Cypress Woods Elementary School families.